 Data risk may materialise in the event of the unauthorised alteration or loss of sensitive information or the disruption of services.
 Enhanced information security management will increase applicants' capacity to manage cyber risk, hence reinforcing their cyber resilience.
-The ECB and NCAs will assess whether an applicant ensures that information is protected against disclosure to unauthorised users (data confidentiality), improper modification (data integrity) and inaccessibility when needed (data availability).
-In this context, attention should be paid to the requirements set out in the General Data Protection Regulation (GDPR) which shall apply from 25 May 2018.
+Fintech bank applicants should ensure that information is protected against disclosure to unauthorised users (data confidentiality), improper modification (data integrity) and inaccessibility when needed (data availability).

-The assessment of data governance
+Box 6 The assessment of data governance